-This week in our Sports Nutrition series, we discuss ATP, cellular energy and how to optimize this energy.
+This week in our Sports Nutrition series, we discuss ATP, cellular energy and how to maximize energy for sports.
 And who doesn’t want more energy?
 Please read on for more details.
 You can find our last two articles on Sports Nutrition here and here.
 Please stay with us for more great info on improving your sports performance, throughout the rest of the series.

 ** Please note: If you want the short summary version of this article with a video, then please click here **